-Each holder of ordinary shares is entitled to one vote on a show of hands or, on a poll, each holder is entitled to have one vote for each share registered in his name on the register of members, on all matters upon which the ordinary shares are entitled to vote, except on a resolution relating to (a) a merger, amalgamation, consolidation or similar transaction involving our company, (b) the filing of a petition for a scheme of arrangement involving our company, or the giving of consent to such a filing or the co-operation by our company in the making of such filing, (c) a sale, transfer or other disposition of all or substantially all of the assets of our company, where Wincore Holdings Limited, a British Virgin Islands company wholly owned by Mr. Quji (Alan) GUO, Vitz Holdings Limited, a British Virgin Islands company wholly owned by Mr. Liang ZHANG, is entitled to three votes for each share registered in his name on the register of members, and each other holder is entitled to one vote for each share registered in his name on the register of members.
+Each holder of ordinary shares is entitled to one vote on a show of hands or, on a poll, each holder is entitled to have one vote for each share registered in his name on the register of members, on all matters upon which the ordinary shares are entitled to vote, except on a resolution relating to (a) a merger, amalgamation, consolidation or similar transaction involving our company, (b) the filing of a petition for a scheme of arrangement involving our company, or the giving of consent to such a filing or the co-operation by our company in the making of such filing, (c) a sale, transfer or other disposition of all or substantially all of the assets of our company, where Wincore Holdings Limited, a British Virgin Islands company wholly owned by Mr. Quji (Alan) GUO, Vitz Holdings Limited, a British Virgin Islands company wholly owned by Mr. Xin (Kevin) WEN, and Clinet Investments Limited, a British Virgin Islands company wholly owned by Mr. Liang ZHANG, is entitled to three votes for each share registered in his name on the register of members, and each other holder is entitled to one vote for each share registered in his name on the register of members.
 Assuming the underwriters do not exercise their option to purchase additional ADSs, each of Wincore Holdings Limited, Vitz Holdings Limited and Clinet Investments Limited will hold 10.8%, 7.2% and 7.2% of the shares of our company upon completion of this offering, respectively, entitling them to 21.5%, 14.3% and 14.3% voting rights, respectively, and an aggregate of 50.2% of voting rights in such matters related to a change of control.
 Voting at any meeting of shareholders is by show of hands unless a poll is demanded.
 A poll may be demanded by the chairman of such meeting or any one shareholder present in person or by proxy.